chrisgrieser/nvim-origami/README.md

   *stay* open afterward.)
 - Remember folds across sessions (and as a side effect, also the cursor position).

+> [NOTE!]
+> This plugin only opens and closes folds.
+It does not provide a `foldmethod`.
+> You need to define a `foldmethod` either yourself or through a folding
+> provider like `nvim-ufo` for this plugin to work.

 ## Installation

 ```lua